 He holds almost every Chargers record at the QB position and is poised to become the greatest quarterback in Chargers history.

-Rivers isn’t just a big time NFL quarterback though; he’s also a husband to Tiffany and the father of eight children.
+Rivers isn’t just a big time NFL quarterback, though.
+He’s also a husband to Tiffany and the father of eight children.
 Yes, that’s right, EIGHT children.

-Faith in Jesus Christ is also important to Rivers and recently, he shared his spiritual journey with Miles McPherson at The Rock church in San Diego.
+Faith in Jesus Christ is also important to Rivers, and he recently shared his spiritual journey with Miles McPherson at The Rock Church in San Diego.

 “My faith has always been very important to me,” Rivers told McPherson.
-“When I went to college (North Carolina State) is really when it became my own.
+“When I went to college (at North Carolina State) is really when it became my own.
 I had to get up out of that dorm room and go to church, go to mass on Sunday.
 That’s when I took ownership of my faith.”

 Rivers talked with McPherson about getting married at 19 years old and remaining pure before becoming husband and wife.

-“I think that the center of our marriage and the foundation of our relationship was on Jesus, that is why its worked to this point.”
+“I think that the center of our marriage and the foundation of our relationship was on Jesus, that is why it’s worked to this point.”